viralemergence/tatat/rousettus_tutorial/README.md

 ### TATAT Coding Genes: Annotation
 After the thinning stage the [annotation.sh](tatat_main/annotation.sh) script may be run.
 <br><br>
 We begin the annotation process by performing a BLAST search where the candidate sequences in the "cds" table are the queries and the "vertebrata_core_nt" database (described previously) contains the subject sequences.
-The sequences are extracted:
+The query sequences are extracted:
 ```
 singularity exec \
     --pwd /src \